Andreas-Braz/Desktop-Database-Application/README.md

 A desktop app written in Python and using SQLite database.
 The program simulates a database for storing books.
-It can be easily adapted according to other needs
+It can be easily adapted according to other needs.
+The executable can be found in the "Disc" folder and you don't need to have Python installed in your machine to run it.